Checklist for assessing a BnB / guesthouse online-presence

 • Hostelworld.com

-• Others, depending on the market - look at where competitiors are listed.
+• Others, depending on the market - look at where the competitors are listed.

 • For each one: entries set up, rates and availability regularly updated (approach varies depending on tools used), bookings accepted.